 Ultra-thin head screw that are 77% thinner than conventional pan head which makes possible flat external surface and contributes low-profile design and weight saving.

 The Torx compatible drive is a reliable method of fixing screws.
-This drive can take more torque and does not slip.
+Also known as the 6-Lobe drive this drive can take more torque and does not slip.

 The PAN Head provides a very good and tight joint.